History of the New York Giants (1925–1978): Birth and success: 1925–1930

 In 1925, the NFL was in need of a franchise in a large city market that could be used to showcase the league.
 To achieve this, NFL President, Joseph Carr traveled to New York City to offer boxing promoter Billy Gibson, a franchise.
 Gibson was chosen by Carr since he had owned the league's last New York franchise, the New York Brickley Giants, in 1921.
 However, Gibson refused the offer for a new franchise, but he did refer Carr to a friend of his, Tim Mara.
 Mara, a bookmaker (then a legal profession), businessman, and promoter, with an investment of US$500, then established the modern-day New York Giants franchise.
 Other than the name, there is no relation between the Brickley Giants and the modern New York Giants franchise.
 Mara decided to invest the $500 in the Giants as opposed to heavyweight boxer Gene Tunney in a spur-of-the-moment decision, and started the team with the statement, "an exclusive franchise for anything in New York is worth $500."
 Mara owned the team until his death in 1959, when it was passed on to his sons Wellington and Jack Mara.
-Legally named "New York Football Giants" to distinguish themselves from the baseball team of the same name, the Giants played their first game against All New Britain in New Britain, Connecticut, on October 4, 1925.
+Legally named "New York Football Giants" to distinguish themselves from the baseball team of the same name, the Giants played their first game, an exhibition, against the independent All New Britain team in New Britain, Connecticut, on October 4, 1925.
 They defeated New Britain 26–0 in front of a crowd of 10,000.

+The Giants' first regular season NFL game took place a week later, on October 11, 1925, in a 0 to 14 loss against the Providence Steam Roller.

 Mara soon realized that his purchase of the team did not yield a home field nor any players, coaches, or equipment.
 Harry March, who was part of the group that convinced Mara to buy the team from the league, helped him establish the team by taking a job as the team's secretary.
 March guiding him through the team's early years, handling the personnel decisions.
 Mara rented the Polo Grounds as the team's stadium, and March developed a strategy that hinged on acquiring college stars such as Jim Thorpe.
 At 37 years old, Thorpe was a shadow of his former self, and although he signed with the team, his contract required that he only play parts of games during the early portion of the season, until he got into shape, at which point he would play full games.
 He played only the first regular season game however, before ending his Giants career due to injury.
 His absence would severely hurt the team's monetary outlook for the season.